tommac08/docsv2/sources/index.md

 ### Step 1: Sign in to Shippable

 To sign in, visit the [Shippable website](https://www.shippable.com), click **Login**, and choose between GitHub or Bitbucket auth.
-This will take you to either the GitHub or Bitbucket Sign In page, where you enter your credentials.
+This will take you to either the GitHub or Bitbucket sign-in page, where you enter your credentials.

 Click `Authorize Application` on GitHub or `Grant access` on Bitbucket to allow access to repos.
 The [access policy](permissions.md) page has more details on Shippable's access policies.